How I feel about food and why I wanted to read The Cooking Gene

 “…There are many African American families who are connected to other African Americans through European ancestors.
 It vividly illustrates just how entrenched America was in the process of enslaving and the culture of slavery.
 Not just the business aspect of it, but kind of how there was a creolization process, if you will, that Europeans, Africans, and Native Americans were making a people who were unique and distinct from anyone else in [the] world because of slavery.
 It brought people from all over the world into a very different context that had never taken place.” – Michael W. Twitty, from page 114 of The Cooking Gene

 Some things hurt me to read.
-For instance, we use the word seasoning to talk about adding flavor to food, and I learned to use it as a synonym for “experienced,” but during slavery times it meant:
+For instance, we use the word seasoning to talk about adding flavor to food, and I learned to use it as a synonym for “experienced,” but during slavery times it also meant:

 “…forcing the exiled Africans to yield to the whip, understand their lot in life as inferior chattel, and accustom themselves to the grueling pace of labor on an American plantation” -from page 144 of The Cooking Gene

 Some Places Where I Felt My Personal History Converge With Things I Read in the Book